ModusCreateOrg/devops-infra-demo/README.md

 See the branch [demo-20181205](https://github.com/ModusCreateOrg/devops-infra-demo/tree/demo-20181205) for the code for the demo for the [Ansible NYC talk _Ansible Image Bakeries: Best Practices & Pitfalls_](https://www.meetup.com/Ansible-NYC/events/256728741/).
 Slides from this presentation are on [SlideShare](https://www.slideshare.net/RichardBullingtonMcG/ansible-image-bakeries-best-practices-and-pitfalls).

 See the branch [demo-20190130](https://github.com/ModusCreateOrg/devops-infra-demo/tree/demo-20180130) for the code for the demo for the [Big Apple DevOps  talk _Monitoring and Alerting as code with Terraform and New Relic_](https://www.meetup.com/Big-Apple-DevOps/events/257744262/).
+Slides from this presentation are on [Slideshare](https://www.slideshare.net/RichardBullingtonMcG/monitoring-and-alerting-as-code-with-terraform-and-new-relic).

 Instructions
 ------------